rodneyknaap/atx-486at-mainboard/README.md

 ![First rough draft of the X-BUS module containing the DMA controllers, interrupt processors, system timer and decoding CPLD.](486AT_PC_X-BUS_MODULE_draft_001.jpg)

 At the moment while the design is still in a somewhat fluid stage, I am only drafting placement layouts of the various PCBs.
-As soon as I have a clear outline of what goes into all the system modules, I will finish designing all the concept layouts and send them to the PCB factory.
+As soon as I have a clear outline of what goes into which of the system modules, I will finish designing all the concept layouts and send them to the PCB factory.

 Last updated december 1st, 2024.